-The ongoing global outbreak of the novel coronavirus disease ("COVID-19") has resulted in significant governmental measures being implemented to control the spread of the virus, and while we cannot predict their scope and severity, these developments and measures could materially and adversely affect our business, our results of operations and our financial condition.
-We are closely monitoring the impact of the COVID-19 pandemic on all aspects of our business and are taking steps to minimize its impact on our business.
-However, the extent to which COVID-19 impacts our business, results of operations or financial condition will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, new information that may emerge concerning the severity of COVID-19 or the effectiveness of actions taken to contain the pandemic or treat its impact, among others.
-Furthermore, if we or any of the third parties with whom we engage were to experience shutdowns or other business disruptions, our ability to conduct our business in the manner and on the timelines presently planned could be materially or negatively affected, which could have a material adverse impact on our business, results of operations and financial condition.
+The ongoing global outbreak of the novel coronavirus disease ("COVID-19") has resulted in significant governmental measures being implemented to control the spread of the virus and has caused the Company to modify its business practices (including remote work for most of its employees).
+While the Company cannot predict their scope and severity, these developments and measures could materially and adversely affect its business, the Company's results of operations and its financial condition.
+The Company is closely monitoring the impact of the COVID-19 pandemic on all aspects of its business and is taking steps to minimize its impact on its business.
+However, the extent to which COVID-19 impacts the Company's business, results of operations or financial condition will depend on the extent and severity of the continued spread of COVID-19 globally, the effectiveness of actions taken to contain the pandemic or treat its impact, and the resulting economic consequences, among others.
+Furthermore, if the Company or any of the third parties with whom it engages were to experience shutdowns or other business disruptions, the Company's ability to conduct its business in the manner and on the timelines presently planned could be materially or negatively affected, which could have a material adverse impact on the Company's business, results of operations and financial condition.